Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Candidate target selection

 An acceleration particle spectrum of $f(E,r,t) \propto E^{-2}$ is assumed at the source location, as in section \ref{sec:model}.
 Here we take the true size of the interstellar cloud, again with spherical symmetry assumed.

-A total of 690 potential SNR-cloud pairs are found; however, for many of these pairs the age of the system is not sufficient to allow particles to reach the cloud, with less than half of these pairings ($\gtrsim 300$) resulting in a detectable very high energy gamma-ray flux produced through particle interactions with the cloud.
+A total of 550 potential SNR-cloud pairs are found; however, for many of these pairs the age of the system is either not sufficient to allow particles to reach the cloud, or is long enough that the highest energy particles have fully traversed the cloud.
+Less than 10\% of these pairings ($\sim 40$) result in a detectable very high energy gamma-ray flux above 10\,TeV produced through particle interactions with the cloud under the slow diffusion scenario.

-Figure \ref{fig:chin} shows that for fixed density, a higher flux is achieved under faster diffusion.
+Figure \ref{fig:chin} shows that density dominates over diffusion in determining the gamma-ray flux.
 The gamma-ray flux was predicted using both fast and slow values for $D_0$ and fixed $\chi$ (see table \ref{tab:constants}).
-In both cases, few combinations result in a gamma-ray flux above 100\,TeV detectable by CTA-S within 50 hours; 13 in the case of fast diffusion and 36 under slow diffusion conditions (shown in tables \ref{tab:targets} \& \ref{tab:slowtargets}).
+In both cases, few combinations result in a gamma-ray flux above 100\,TeV detectable by CTA-S within 50 hours\footnote{corresponding to a value of $2.5\times10^{-13}\,\mathrm{TeV}\mathrm{cm}^{-2}\mathrm{s}^{-1}$}; with none achieving this in the case of fast diffusion and only $\sim$4 under slow diffusion conditions.
+For both cases the four brightest clouds are given in tables \ref{tab:targets} \& \ref{tab:slowtargets}).

-Results presented in the remainder of this section adopt the fast diffusion case in all figures.
-As the spectral shape predicted by this model is flatter than the CTA sensitivity curve, a larger number of clouds are predicted to result in a detectable gamma-ray flux above 10\,TeV.
+Results presented in the remainder of this section adopt the slow diffusion case in all figures.
+As the spectral shape predicted by this model starts to drop at the highest energies at early times, a larger number of clouds are predicted to result in a detectable gamma-ray flux above 10\,TeV.
 We therefore provide results both for the integral flux above 100\,TeV, corresponding to the most promising candidates, and for the integral flux above 10\,TeV as providing a larger selection of candidates to which current instruments, including H.E.S.S. and HAWC, are sensitive.
 This will enable us to compare our model results to existing data in Appendix~\ref{sec:hgpsclouds}.

-The predicted gamma-ray flux above 10\,TeV for SNR-cloud pairs detectable by CTA-S within 50 hours is shown in colour scale in the phase space of system properties in figure \ref{fig:pairphasespace}.
+The predicted gamma-ray flux above 10\,TeV for SNR-cloud pairs detectable by CTA-S within 50 hours\footnote{corresponding to a value of $2.4\times10^{-14}\,\mathrm{TeV}\mathrm{cm}^{-2}\mathrm{s}^{-1}$} is shown in colour scale in the phase space of system properties in figure \ref{fig:pairphasespace}.
 Non-detectable systems are also plotted in figure \ref{fig:pairphasespace} according to their properties as smaller circles in grey.